retorquere/zotero-better-bibtex/site/layouts/shortcodes/preferences/hidden-preferences.md

 Number of seconds to wait after your system goes idle before kicking off auto-exports.

-### autoPin
+### autoPinDelay

-default: `no`
+default: `0`

-When on, BBT will automatically pin the first citekey it generates for an item.
+When > 0, BBT will automatically pin the first citekey it generates for an item this many seconds.

 ### biblatexExtendedDateFormat